asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 With small samples we have several options:

--   Remove the outlier if it’s an error.
+-   Remove the outlier if it is an error.
--   Replace the outlier by the lower or higher value in the distribution that is not an outlier if it’s not an error and the outlier doesn’t fit the theoretical distribution.
+-   Replace the outlier by the lower or higher value in the distribution that is not an outlier if it is not an error and the outlier does not fit the theoretical distribution.
--   Leave the outlier if it’s not an error, and change the theoretical model to fit it to outliers.
+-   Leave the outlier if it is not an error, and change the theoretical model to fit it to outliers.

 Sample statistics
 -----------------

-The frequency table and charts summarize and give an overview of the distribution of values of the studied variable in the sample, but it’s difficult to describe some aspects of the distribution from it, as for example, which are the most representative values of the distribution, how is the spread of data, which data could be considered outliers, how is the symmetry of the distribution.
+The frequency table and charts summarize and give an overview of the distribution of values of the studied variable in the sample, but it is difficult to describe some aspects of the distribution from it, as for example, which are the most representative values of the distribution, how is the spread of data, which data could be considered outliers, how is the symmetry of the distribution.

 To describe those aspects of the sample distribution more specific numerical measures, called **sample statistics**, are used.